Native Title on Redlands Coast | Redland City Council

 Redland City Council cannot speculate on the likely final impact of successful Quandamooka Coast native title claims pending the settlement of the claims.
 While Native Title determinations by the Federal Court of Australia may impact the ownership of public assets, result in requests for compensation, or affect access to community assets, failure to thoroughly resolve or determine native title claims will equally contribute to future costs and uncertainty for the community, including for the Aboriginal community and title applicants.

-A determination that native title rights remain for all 3,500 land titles under the Quandamooka Coast claim, would likely be substantial impact on Council and the Redlands Coast community.
+A determination that native title rights remain for all 3,500 land titles under the Quandamooka Coast claim, would likely have a substantial impact on Council and the Redlands Coast community.
 Redland City Council does not anticipate this will be the outcome and continues to present its evidence for the extinguishment of native title for many lots under claim in the expectation of reaching mutual agreement with the parties to the claim.

 A potentially significant future cost to the community is the increasingly uncertain application of State and Federal legislation and regulation in exercising native title rights*.
 This includes the unauthorised clearing of land and the growing construction of dwellings on State land on North Stradbroke Island without planning approval, consent, or agreement.